 - Total: Cumulative $4.84 billion increase over 3 years

-Public Participation Hearings took place across PG&E's service territory, on its request to raise rates, from May 22 - June 25.
+Public Participation Hearings were held across PG&E's service territory from May 22 - June 25, 2014.

 Evidentiary hearings took place at the CPUC July 15 - August 9, 2013.